gabriellaguerre/Meetup/backend/README.md

     ```

 ### Request to Attend an Event based on the Event's id

-Request attendance for an event specified by id.
+Request attendance for an eve
+nt specified by id.

 * Require Authentication: true
 * Require Authorization: Current User must be a member of the group